Efficient Image Restoration with State-Dependent Forward Diffusion: Experiments

 \section{Experiments}

-Our experiments mainly focus on the image restoration (IR) task, which is a typical image-conditioned generation problem aiming to recover high-quality images from their degraded low-quality counterparts.
-The results on various datasets are reported in Section~\ref{subsec:ir}.
-In addition, we provide an experiment on CIFAR-10~\cite{krizhevsky2009learning} in Section~\ref{subsec:uig} to illustrate unconditional generation\footnote{We provide more implementation details, datasets, and additional results in the appendix}.
+Our experiments mainly focus on image restoration (IR), a fundamental problem in computer vision which aims to accurately recover high-quality images from their degraded low-quality counterparts.
+The general applicability of our FoD model on image-conditioned generation is further demonstrated via qualitative results on diverse image-to-image translation tasks\footnote{We provide more training details, datasets, and unconditional generation results in the Appendix.}.

-\paragraph{Setup} We use a U-Net~\cite{ronneberger2015u} architecture similar to DDPM~\cite{ho2020denoising} for flow prediction in all tasks.
-Attention layers are removed for efficient training and testing, similar to IR-SDE~\cite{luo2023image,luo2023refusion}.
-We choose the commonly used cosine and linear schedules~\cite{nichol2021improved} for $\theta_t$ and $\sigma_t$, respectively, and normalize $\sigma_t^2$ to sum to 1 to ensure numerical stability under multiplicative noise perturbation.
+\paragraph{Implementation and Setup} We use a U-Net~\citep{ronneberger2015u} architecture similar to DDPM~\citep{ho2020denoising} for flow prediction in all tasks.
+Attention layers are removed for efficient training and testing, similar to IR-SDE~\citep{luo2023image,luo2023refusion}.
+We choose the commonly used cosine and linear schedules~\citep{nichol2021improved} for $\theta_t$ and $\sigma_t$, respectively, and normalize $\sigma_t^2$ to sum to 1 to ensure numerical stability under multiplicative noise perturbation.
 The number of sampling steps is fixed to 100 for all tasks.
-We use the AdamW~\cite{loshchilov2017decoupled} optimizer with parameters $\beta_1 = 0.9$ and $\beta_2=0.99$.
-The training requires 500 thousand iterations with a learning rate of $10^{-4}$.
+We use the AdamW~\citep{loshchilov2017decoupled} optimizer with parameters $\beta_1 = 0.9$ and $\beta_2=0.99$.
+The training requires $500\thinspace000$ iterations with a learning rate of $10^{-4}$.
 All our models are trained on an A100 GPU with 40~GB of memory for about 1.5 days.

-For image restoration, the Learned Perceptual Image Patch Similarity (LPIPS)~\cite{zhang2018unreasonable} and Fr\'{e}chet inception distance (FID)~\cite{heusel2017gans} are reported to evaluate the perceptual fidelity and visual quality.
-Additionally, Peak Signal-to-Noise Ratio (PSNR) and Structural Similarity Index Measure (SSIM)~\cite{wang2004image} are also included to measure the pixel/structure similarity.
-For unconditional image generation, FID is adopted as the primary metric for assessing sample quality.
+The Learned Perceptual Image Patch Similarity (LPIPS)~\citep{zhang2018unreasonable} and Fr\'{e}chet Inception Distance (FID)~\citep{heusel2017gans} are reported to evaluate the perceptual fidelity and overall visual quality.
+Additionally, Peak Signal-to-Noise Ratio (PSNR) and Structural Similarity Index Measure (SSIM)~\citep{wang2004image} are also included to evaluate pixel-level and structural similarity.